 Interactions requiring personal information include:

-The types of information we collect include name, email address, zip code, billing address, shipping address, phone number, payment information, demographic information.
+- The types of information we collect include name, email address, zip code, billing address, shipping address, phone number, payment information, demographic information.
 We do not collect sensitive information.

 Certain of our mobile applications permit the use of camera devices in connection with your use of the apps.
 When utilized, images of individuals may also be captured.
 You are responsible for ensuring that the subjects of any photographs or video captured in connection with your use of such apps have consented to the collection of their images and other personal data.

 In some cases, we may also collect information you provide about others, such as in giving a gift membership.
 We will use this information to fulfill your request and will provide the recipient our standard opportunity to opt out of further marketing communication.